 Exploring the Small Town of Concord, California Next

 I am completing an 11-day in-home dog-sitting gig in Palm Springs.
-Then go home, do laundry, pack, and head out exploring small towns in our wonderful state.
+Then, I will go home, do laundry, pack, and head out exploring small towns in our wonderful state.
 Follow my adventures on Instagram and sign up at the bottom of this blog to be alerted when I add new articles published worldwide.

 Kathy Condon is a freelance journalist and travel writer.
 She is the Founder of the Palm Springs Insider Guide.
 Her book It Doesn't Hurt to Ask: It's All About Communication was named Best Book Finalist By USA Book News